sebastianmurf/Innovatek_PCB_5.0_001/PCB 5.0 FW/Readme.txt

 1. Do not do a pcb reset if there is an ec zero alarm.
 DONE
 2. show the alarm under alarms.
 ALREADY THERE
 3. Go to IDLE if there is a zero ec alarm after 5 cycles.
 DONE
 4. Make the cycles adjustable through setpoints.
 For example if we want to extend the cycles later, allow us.
-If we want it to be 10 or 200 allow us.
+If we want it to be 10Â orÂ 200Â allowÂ us.
 FROM DOCKLIGHT ONLY
 DOCKLIGHT COMMAND TO SET AND CHECK ZERO EC SET POINT AND ITS COUNTER
 1. Read the setpoint value set in PCB = 1010,DBG,410.34=?]
 2. Set the cycle count for Zero EC alarm = 1010,DBG,410.34=X]